aboutcode-org/extractcode/README.rst

 - license: Apache-2.0
 - copyright: copyright (c) nexB.
 Inc. and others
 - homepage_url: https://github.com/nexB/extractcode
-- keywords: archive, extraction, libarchive, 7zip, scancode-toolkit
+- keywords: archive, extraction, libarchive, 7zip, scancode-toolkit, extractcode

 ExtractCode is a universal archive extractor.
 It uses behind the scenes multiple tools such as:

 - the Python standard library,
 - a custom ctypes binding to libarchive,
-- the 7zip command line
+- the 7zip command line, and
-- optionally libguestfs on Linux
+- optionally libguestfs on Linux.

 With these it is possible to extract a large number of common and